Antenatal depression and postnatal depression: what are they?

 The experience of antenatal and postnatal depression can vary from person to person.

-If you’ve been in a low mood or have lost interest in things you’d normally enjoy, this is something to take seriously.
+If you’ve been in a low or irritable mood or have lost interest in things you’d normally enjoy, this is something to take seriously.
 You might also notice changes in your emotions and thinking, behaviour and social life, and general physical wellbeing, like those listed below.

 If you experience any of the changes below for more than two weeks, it’s important to seek professional support.
 It’s also important to let your health professional know if you’ve experienced mental illness in the past.
 Past mental illnesses can come back in pregnancy.

 - be in a low mood a lot of the time

 - often feel teary or sad

 - fear being alone or going out

 - think that everything that goes wrong is your fault, or that you’re worthless or a failure

 - think your baby would be better off with someone else

 - think ‘I can’t do this’ or ‘I can’t cope’